isomerpages/moe-oasispri/_our-family/Parents/General Information.md

 16. **Does the school have a school-based Student Care Centre?**

 Yes, YMCA is the appointed school-based Student Care Centre for the school.
-To find out more about their student care services, please contact YMCA at 6509 9557 / 9637 6416 or drop an email to oascc@ymca.edu.sg to find out more about their after school care services.
+To find out more about their student care services, please contact YMCA at +65 6509 9557 / +65 9637 6416 or drop an email to [oascc@ymca.edu.sg](mailto:oascc@ymca.edu.sg) to find out more about their after school care services.

 17. **What are the operating hours for the Student Care Centre?**